dmhendricks/wordpress-rewrite-content-urls-plugin/README.md

 **DO NOT USE IN PRODUCTION:** This plugin should only be used for **development/staging** sites with frequently-synced data, as it creates a performance penalty.

-See also: [Network Sub-domain Updater](https://github.com/dmhendricks/wordpress-network-subdomain-updater-plugin) for WordPress multisite
+:pushpin: Use in conjunction with: [Network Sub-domain Updater](https://github.com/dmhendricks/wordpress-network-subdomain-updater-plugin) for WordPress multisite

 ## Requirements